 Our MA is a flexible program designed for two sorts of aims: 1) to credential students academically so they may apply for further graduate study (e.g., in MDiv or PhD programs), and 2) to explore topics in religion for reasons of professional development or personal interest.
 The MA degree may be taken in the same fields as the PhD program (see below), or it may be tailored to reflect particular interests.
 The department offers specialized terminal MA programs at present.
 There are two such programs: MA Concentration in Religion, Politics, and Conflict; MA Concentration in World Religions/World Literatures (see under “Scripture, Interpretation, and Practice” area).

 The Department offers an expedited admission process for UVA undergraduates seeking the MA degree in Religious Studies.
 This process both eases the admissions process and allows students to take courses that will count toward the MA while still enrolled as undergraduates.
 In some cases, this allows for the completion of the BA and the MA in a total of five years.
 Please see How to Apply, or contact the Graduate Coordinator for more information.

 Our PhD program provides professional training for a career in the scholarly study of religion, usually through a college or university professorship.
-The program is divided into four major areas of study: Historical Studies (HS); History of Religions (HR); Theology, Ethics, and Culture (TEC); and Scripture, Interpretation, and Practice (SIP).
-Each of these areas has defined subfields.
-Students apply to one of these four broad areas for admission, though final admissions decisions are made by the Department through its Graduate Committee and Director of Graduate Studies.
+The program is divided into fifteen Areas of study.
+Students apply to one of these Areas for admission, though final admissions decisions are made by the Department through its Graduate Committee and Director of Graduate Studies.